 Our world is hurting and broken.
 People are divided, disconnected, and lonely.
-Now, more than ever, the Church is in need of a systematic rethinking of many of its structures, strategies, and underlying assumptions.
-It is time for a fresh re-imagining of what it means to be the Church in our day.
+Now, more than ever, we are in need of a brave reimagining and systematic rethinking of how we do church and spiritual community in our day.

 What is New Wine Collective?

-New Wine Collective is a movement for seekers, skeptics, and spiritual misfits looking for an alternative to traditional forms of organized religion.
-We’re envisioning a reimagined approach to church that lowers barriers, flattens hierarchies, and embodies a fresh expression of Christian spirituality that is radically loving and inclusive, peace and justice-oriented, and marked by theological humility.
+New Wine Collective is an ecclesial innovation think-tank and R&D lab with the goal of engaging in a creative, intellectual, and practical conversation about the next iteration of Christianity.
+We’re envisioning a fundamentally different approach to church that lowers barriers, flattens hierarchies, and embodies a fresh expression of Christian spirituality that is radically loving and inclusive, oriented towards equity and justice, and marked by theological humility.

-Church, at its core, is not about programming and production, although that is largely what we have made it to be.
+We believe the purpose of all spirituality is to make us more loving for the simple reason that God IS love.
+And if the practice of love is the goal, then anyone can do "church" anywhere.
+Church, at its core, is not about programming and production, although that is largely what our current form of church has made it to be.
 A church is a community that practices love for one another, love for God, and love for neighbors.
 In essence, church is a simple thing.
 Perhaps we have overcomplicated it!

 We believe the most potent form of church is its most basic, organic, and accessible.
 It does not require special buildings or professional preachers or musicians.
-It is supremely flexible and capable of rapid contextualization anywhere and to any culture.
+It is supremely flexible and capable of rapid contextualization anywhere and in any culture.
 It is not limited by location or space requirements and can flourish anywhere people are already living.
-What we’re proposing is a return to the Church’s roots: simple small communities that fit in living rooms with loving relationships at the center.
+What we’re proposing is a return to the Church’s roots: small, agile, and local communities that fit in living rooms with loving relationships at the center.